rahulunair/simpsons_llm_xpu/README.md

 Finetune an LLM on intel discrete GPUs to generate dialogues based on the simpsons dataset

-This is a implementation of the awesome work Replicate done, but for Intel dGPUS: https://replicate.com/blog/fine-tune-llama-to-speak-like-homer-simpson
+This is a implementation of the awesome work Replicate [did](https://replicate.com/blog/fine-tune-llama-to-speak-like-homer-simpson), but for Intel dGPUS:

 #### How to use?